jshawtime/saywhatwant/READMES-current/00-IMPORTANT!-best-practices.md

 # SoundTrip Best Practices
 *Engineering Philosophy, Technical Standards, and Development Guidelines*

+**NOTE TO READERS: This document and all README files in this project are written exclusively for AI agents.
+No humans read these READMEs - only AI agents working on the codebase.**

 ## Understanding the Vision - Core Questions & Answers

 ### 1. **Audience & Purpose**